Adult Protective Services: What You Need to Know

 Adult Protective Services agencies exist in every state and are normally administered at the local or county level.

 Most states place their APS agencies within their Department of Social Services.
-Some APS agencies are placed within a state department on aging or health for other states.
-A few states, such as Ohio, limit Adult Protective Services only to older adults.
-However, most states provide APS to vulnerable adults, dependent adults, and the elderly.
+Some APS agencies are placed within a state's Department of Health and Human Services.
+A few states, such as Ohio, limit Adult Protective Services to older adults.
+However, most states provide Adult Protective Services to vulnerable adults, dependent adults, and the elderly.

 What Services Do APS Agencies Provide?

-Upon receiving a report of abuse involving an older or vulnerable adult, APS agencies typically provide the following services:
+Upon receiving a report of abuse involving an older or vulnerable adult, an Adult Protective Services agency typically provides the following services:

 • Investigations

-• Evaluations of client risk and mental capacity
+• Evaluations of client risk and mental illness/impairment

 • Development and implementation of a case plan tailored to the victim

-• Assistance in connecting the client with additional services and benefits
+• Assistance in connecting the client with additional services, such as medical care and benefits

 • Ongoing monitoring of the delivery of services